fraga/primecycle/README.md

-# Getting common factors numbers in the serie
+# Getting common factors numbers in the serie directly to N cycle group

 ncommons 2047 (ceiling (sqrt 2047))